malessandrini/boswars-user-manual/boswars-manual-en.md

 ## Selection

-A single unit can be selected by left-cliking on it, like in this example:
+A single unit can be selected by left-clicking on it, like in this example:

 ![Single selection](pics/map/select1.png "Single selection")

-More than one unit can be selected by keeping the shift key pressed and left-clicking on the next ones.
+More than one unit can be selected by keeping the shift key pressed while clicking.

 You can select all the units of a given type by double-clicking on one of them: